Tour stop 1

 What's happening on this page

-The page mounts a single client component that loads the Polyguard SDK from https://cdn.polyguard.ai/sdk/latest/sdk.js and calls client.verify().
+The page mounts a single client component that dynamically imports @polyguard/sdk and calls client.verify().
 On desktop it renders a QR code.
 On mobile it offers a deep link straight into Polyguard Mobile.

 appId: process.env.NEXT_PUBLIC_POLYGUARD_APP_ID,